Ashish7129/Hybris/Hybris_Commands.md

 ```sh
 ant extgen
 ```
-Specify the extension template,name of the extension and package name while running this command. <br />
+While running this command, specify the extension template,name of the extension and package name. <br />
 **Extension template** : any of the existing extension templates (eg yempty, yaddon etc)

 #### how to make custom extenstion as extension template